January 14, 2021

 A solution for product recommendations is considered a necessity for most online retailers.
 Even though online stores use them extensively, product recommendations may be challenging to implement with the needed flexibility due to sluggish data collection, limitations on massive databases, and the inability of specific technologies to provide recommendations across all customer touchpoints.

 AI helps to address these challenges.
 Thanks to the opportunity to collect real-time behavioral information from all channels and use it to guide decisions, marketers can provide more detailed and concrete tips to the customer.
-This improved service can bring many benefits for retailers, including higher AOV, increased conversions, and a more delightful customer experience.
+These retail solutions can bring many benefits, including higher AOV, increased conversions, and more delightful customer experiences.

-Neiman Marcus' luxury retail store uses AI to make it easy for buyers to locate products.
+Neiman Marcus' luxury retail store uses AI to make it easy for buyers to locate a certain type of product.
 Their app allows users to take photographs of things they encounter when out and about and then check for the same or a related object in the Neiman Marcus inventory.
 Instead of using unclear search words to locate an object, a very close match can easily be found with the help of images.